 For centuries, going back to Anglo-Saxon times, holiday revelers have wished each other “Wes hal!”—Be Whole!—while sharing this drink.
-Wassail traditionally contained roasted apples, which would swell up and burst apart in the hot punch, giving it the name Lamb's Wool.
+It was traditionally enjoyed on Twelfth Night (January 5 or 6), but can certainly be used to warm the body throughout the holiday season.
+Wassail traditionally contained roasted apples, which would swell up and burst apart in the hot punch.

 While the apples bake, combine the beer, spices, lemon zest, and remaining sugar in a large saucepan.
 Heat slowly, bringing just to a simmer.
 (Don’t let the mixture boil.)
 When it is hot, add the sherry and keep heating until the mixture reaches a simmer again, still not boiling.
 Place the hot baked apples in a punch bowl, and pour the hot wassail over them.
 Serve hot.